 Our partnership with RAF Benevolent Fund provides support to the RAF family including serving members, reservists, veterans and their families.

-Research suggests that while many veterans are likely to live with a common mental health illness, many of them do not seek the support that they need.
-By partnering with RAFBF, Anxiety UK are working to provide valuable support to those who have served in the RAF (and their families) with a variety of services and resources including:
+Research suggests that while many serviceman and veterans are likely to live with a common mental health illness, many of them do not seek the support that they need.